 One-cent magentas were provisional stamps printed quickly in what was then British Guiana when a shipment of official stamps from London did not arrive.
 They were intended for periodicals and most were thrown out with the newspapers—but one stamp survived.

 The singular one-cent magenta has had only nine owners since a 12-year-old boy discovered it in 1873 as he sorted through papers in his uncle’s house.
 He soon sold it for what would be $17 today.
 (That’s been called the worst stamp deal in history.)

 Among later owners was a fabulously wealthy Frenchman who hid the stamp from almost everyone (even King George V of England couldn’t get a peek); a businessman who traveled with the stamp in a briefcase he handcuffed to his wrist; and John E. du Pont, an heir to the chemical fortune, who died while serving a 30-year sentence for the murder of Olympic wrestler Dave Schultz.

 APRIL 7 IN MISSISSAUGA

 Barron has covered the Sept.
-11th attacks – both the minute-to-minute reporting in 2001 and the 10th anniversary story in 2011 – as well as the Sandy Hook shooting and Hurricane Sandy in 2012.
+11th attacks – both the minute-to-minute reporting in 2001 and the 10th-anniversary story in 2011 – as well as the Sandy Hook shooting and Hurricane Sandy in 2012.
 Among the other topics he has written about are museums, mass transit, and music.
-Barron is an accomplished amateur pianist and has written for The Times about many piano-related subjects, including the auctioning of both pianos from Casablanca and the concert pianist Gary Graffman’s hobby of infusing vodka.
+Barron is an accomplished amateur pianist and has written for The New York Times about many piano-related subjects, including the auctioning of both pianos from Casablanca and the concert pianist Gary Graffman’s hobby of infusing vodka.
 He is the author of Piano: The Making of a Steinway Concert Grand and he also edited The New York Times Book of New York.
-Barron was born in Washington, D.C., and often visited the building that is now the National Postal Museum as a child.
+Barron was born in Washington, D.C. and often visited the building that is now the National Postal Museum as a child.
 He and his wife live in New York City.